 CPU: Ryzen 3 | GPU: Radeon Vega 3 | RAM: 4 GB | Storage: 128 GB | Display: 15.6-inch | Weight: 4.41 pound

-The Acer Aspire 5 belongs to the mid-level category and will meet all your expectations regarding a perfect laptop for students.
+Even though The Acer Aspire 5 belongs to the mid-level category, it is the best laptop value for money and will meet all your expectations regarding a perfect laptop for students.
 It boasts a decent battery life, nice efficiency during the majority of tasks, including playing media.

 Thanks to the Ryzen processors, the laptop is suitable for everyday use unless you are going to perform plenty of video editing, drafting or designing.
 A good price-quality ratio is another significant advantage of this model.

 CPU: Intel Core i3 | GPU: Intel Iris Plus Graphics | RAM: 8 GB | Storage: 256 GB | Display: 13.3-inch | Weight: 2.8 pound